LiJiangnanBit/path_optimizer/README.md

 - [tinyspline_ros](https://github.com/qutas/tinyspline_ros).

 ### 1. Demo
 A png image is loaded as the grid map.
 You can click to choose the global reference path and the start/goal state of the vehicle.
+You can replace `gridmap.png` with other black and white images.
+Note that the resolution in `demo.cpp` is set to 0.2m, whick means that the length of one pixel is 0.2m on the map.
 ~~~
 roslaunch path_optimizer demo.launch
 ~~~